 People generally begin the transition process on their own before seeing a therapist or doctor.
 Even if a person has decided on medical transition, it may not be possible to begin immediately.
 Social transition is the first step for many, and some people may transition only socially.

-Socially transitioning means a person makes changes in appearance and social situations to reflect gender.
+Socially transitioning means a person makes changes in appearance and social situations to reflect their gender.
 This may include changes to hairstyle and clothing, name and pronoun changes, and use of different bathrooms/gendered facilities.
-When a trans person first comes out as trans, they often share their correct pronouns and their new name.
+When a trans person first comes out as trans, they often share their correct pronouns and their chosen name.
 They might share this widely—at home, school, or work—or they might disclose these changes only to family and close friends.
-Using the correct pronouns and the name a person has chosen shows support and acceptance of that person’s identity, but using an incorrect name and pronouns could place that person in danger or subject them to discrimination, harassment, or abuse in some situations.
+Using the correct pronouns and the name a person has chosen shows support and acceptance of that person’s identity, but using an incorrect name and pronouns, beyond invalidating that person, could place them in danger or subject them to discrimination, harassment, or abuse in some situations.